-I’m all about giving more than 100% so that on the times when I fail miserable and feel lucky to give 30% it is okay.
+I’m all for giving more than 100% so that on the times when I fail miserably and feel lucky to give 30% it is okay.
 Everyone has their down days, so when you are having good days go the extra mile and do something above average for your spouse.

 So what does giving more than 100% look like?